-Its been awhile since my last post.
-After I completed the 15 day training period I have to go on the road with a trainer for 28 days.
+It's been a while since my last post.
+After completing the 15 day training period, I have to go on the road with a trainer for 28 days.
 I am in my 14th day and so far everything is going well.
-I have logged 3000 miles so far and about 25 backups, alot of night driving and city driving.
+I have logged 3000 miles so far, about 25 backups, and a lot of night driving and city driving.

-If you plan on going to school with my company you will have to complete the 28 days and log 10,500 miles running team with a trainer.
+If you plan on going to school with my company, you will have to complete the 28 days and log 10,500 miles running team with a trainer.
 You need to do at least 40 backups.
-The sleeping is ok, bunk beds in a truck is working well.
-We have a tv/dvd, refrigerator, etc. The truck is a KW t2000 and is only a 9 speed but works well, lots of pulling power.
+The sleep is OK and bunk beds in a truck is working well.
+We have a TV/DVD, refrigerator, etc. The truck is a KW t2000 and is only a 9-speed, but works well - lots of pulling power.

-The pay isn't that great, but its training.
-The first two weeks you get $425 and the other two weeks of training you get $500 and it is put on a comdata card which is just a credit card.
+The pay isn't that great, but it's training.
+The first two weeks you get $425, and the other two weeks of training you get $500; it is put on a Comdata card (which is just a credit card).
 I then take that money and transfer it to my bank account and pay my bills that way.
-After the training I will get .29 cents a mile which isn't that good, but its a start, after 6 months its up to .30 cents and so forth.
-Right now I'm not just doing it for the money, but also for the traveling and to have some fun.
-So, far driving is interesting, the people you meet and the sights you see are excellent.
+After the training, I will get 29 cents a mile, which isn't that good, but its a start.
+After six months, it's up to 30 cents and so forth.
+Right now, I'm not just doing it for the money, but also for the traveling and to have some fun.
+So far driving is interesting - the people you meet and the sights you see are excellent.

 I like this company.
-One of the reasons is that if you want to leave then you leave, there's no contract.
-All they ask is that you pay back the $3000 for the school, but after the 28 days of training if you do not like it, you did get paid the $1850 for your time so its not so bad.
-If you stay for a year you get the training paid for.
-I guess the reasoning is simple - if you like it then they want you, and if you don't then they don't want you behind the wheel of one of their trucks bitching about it.
+One of the reasons is that if you want to leave, then you leave - there's no contract.
+All they ask is that you pay back the $3000 for the school, but after the 28 days of training, if you do not like it, you did get paid the $1850 for your time, so its not so bad.
+If you stay for a year, you get the training paid for.
+I guess the reasoning is simple - if you like it, then they want you; if you don't, then they don't want you behind the wheel of one of their trucks bitching about it.

-With the new electronic logs , which I like, you do have some free time, but for the first two weeks Central makes you keep a paper log in case the electronic one goes down you know how to legally do a log.
-The electronic log basically starts logging you as 'driving' if you drive for more than 7/10 of a mile. if you stop, it takes you on duty and not driving, if you want to go into the sleeping birth you need to tell the computer.
-The key to saving your on duty hours is to use the sleeping birth as much as possible.
+With the new electronic logs , which I like, you do have some free time, but for the first two weeks, Central makes you keep a paper log so you know how to legally do a log in case the electronic one goes down.
+The electronic log basically starts logging you as 'driving' if you drive for more than 7/10 of a mile.
+If you stop, it takes you on duty and not driving; if you want to go into the sleeper berth you need to tell the computer.
+The key to saving your on duty hours is to use the sleeper berth as much as possible.

 A device which records the amount of time a vehicle has been driven.
 If the vehicle is not being driven, the operator will manually input whether or not he/she is on duty or not.